ygorhora/mcp-sync-config/README.md

 **Windows Users:**
 - This tool requires WSL2 (Windows Subsystem for Linux)
 - Run all commands inside your WSL2 terminal
-- Claude Desktop config is accessible at `/mnt/c/Users/YourName/AppData/Roaming/Claude/claude.json`
+- Claude Code config is accessible at `/mnt/c/Users/YourName/AppData/Roaming/Claude/claude.json`

 **Linux Users:**
 - Works out of the box on all major distributions